2024 Solar Incentives Guide for Bellmawr, NJ - Tax Credits & Rebates

 If I installed solar panels on my house a few years ago, can I still claim incentives?

-An excellent idea would be to talk to someone from the company that installed your system – or reach out to a local Bellmawr solar installer — to better understand which incentives you may qualify for.
+Your best bet is to talk to a representative from the company that installed your solar system – or speak to a local Bellmawr solar installer — to clarify which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How long until the federal solar tax credit ends?